Are you a breastfeeding mother that is looking to incorporate bottle feeding?

 Your baby may not notice much of a difference if he’s really hungry.
-And if he does notice, he might not mind as much since he’ll already be in a feeding frenzy.
+And if they do notice, he might not mind as much since they’ll already be in a feeding frenzy.

 What If Your Baby Starts Refusing the Breast?

 If bottle feeding is too easy for your baby, she’ll start wanting the bottle instead of the breast all the time.

 If you want her to go back and forth between the two, here are some tips.